Fabricates/Unzip64/README.md

 # Flate

-A simple Go command line tool that compresses or decompresses data using flate/deflate compression from a f1. **Input**: The tool reads data from either:
+A simple Go command line tool that compresses or decompresses data using flate/deflate compression from a file or stdin.
-   - A file specified as a command line argument
-   - Standard input (stdin) if no file is specified

-2. **Process**: The data is processed using:
-   - **Compression** (default): Compress input using raw deflate or zlib format (-z flag)
-   - **Decompression** (-d flag): Decompress using raw deflate or zlib format (-z flag)

-3. **Output**: The processed content is written to standard output (stdout)din.

 ## Features